 Sep9

-Matthew 12:31-32……Working
+Matthew 12:31-32……Ready

 Additional Notes & Applications

-The Blasphemies between the two suggests that the first (against the Son of Man/Jesus) is committed by non-believers and therefore is clearly forgivable when a person repents and receives Christ as Savoir whereas the latter (against the Holy Spirit) is committed by believers who are already Christian’s and therefore is more grievous & unpardonable.
+Note: The Blasphemies between the two suggests that the first (against the Son of Man/Jesus) is committed by non-believers and therefore is clearly forgivable when a person repents and receives Christ as Savoir whereas the latter (against the Holy Spirit) is committed by believers who are already Christian’s and therefore is more grievous & unpardonable.
 Others understand it as a reference to those who at first only view Jesus as mortal but later come to see Him as divine.

-The blasphemy the Holy Spirit can be done not just with words, but also by the attitude of the heart.
+Note: The blasphemy the Holy Spirit can be done not just with words, but also by the attitude of the heart.
 The blasphemy of the Holy Spirit can be a secret sin your hiding and hanging onto.
 It can be open rebellion by way of our actions and behavior that wants nothing to do with Jesus or God.

-The Holy Spirits witness of the Gospel and Salvations can come through the Word.
+Note: The Holy Spirits witness of the Gospel and Salvations can come through the Word.
 It can come through visions and dream.
 It can come through the testimony of other Christians, website, etc. It can come through some crises, tragedy, or on their death beds,

-A Christian can quench the Spirit.
+Note: A Christian can quench the Spirit.
 A Christian can grieve the Spirit.
 But a Christian cannot blaspheme the Spirit as the way Christ means here.

-The people most at risk in committing this sin of blaspheming the Holy Spirit is not your average unbeliever walking the streets.
-It’s not the Atheist, it’s not the Pagan, it’s not the humosexual or transvestite, it’s not the abortion doctor, it’s not the Muslim, it’s not the Mormon, it’s not your Godless neighbor.
+Note: The people most at risk in committing this sin of blaspheming the Holy Spirit is not your average unbeliever walking the streets.
+It’s not the Atheist, it’s not the Pagan, it’s not the homosexual or transvestite, it’s not the abortion doctor, it’s not the Muslim, it’s not the Mormon, it’s not your Godless neighbor.
 But rather the greatest person at risk in committing this sin is the religiously minded unconverted Church goer who sits in church week after week under the inspired preaching of the word and Spirit empowered truth.
 Not only that, they’re seeing prayers answered, lives changed, and souls Saved by Jesus.
 Yet remain hardened and unmoved at heart.

 -